andrewsolis/cs401/docs/unit04/containers_2.rst

    /bin/bash       # shell to start inside container

 Uh oh!
-We forgot about ``Meteorite_Landings.json``!
+We forgot about ``input.txt``!
 We get a FileNotFoundError in Python3.
-This is because we did not (1) copy the JSON file into the container at build time, nor did we (2) copy the JSON file into the container at run time.
+This is because we did not (1) copy the file into the container at build time, nor did we (2) copy the file into the container at run time.

 We should pause at this moment to think about how we want to distribute this